How and When Should You Use Protein for Weight Loss or Muscle Gain?

 5. We can also increase our overall protein intake by using protein powder as a baking ingredient to improve the macronutrient composition of our favourite cakes.
 Similarly, protein is an ideal choice to increase the protein content of porridge or rice porridge.

 6. How about protein‑packed ice cream?
 Blend two bananas (200g) with two scoops of protein powder (70g) and Greek yoghurt (140g).
-You can add your favourite Cheat Spread, shredded coconut or cocoa powder to taste.
+You can add your favourite Cheat Spread, grated coconut or cocoa powder to taste.
 Mix everything together and leave in the freezer for at least 3 hours.
 Serve whenever you feel like it.

 Bottom line